DIDIK.com

 This website displays designs, projects, proposals and innovations by Frank Didik, but this site has also served to inspire people to bring their ideas to fruition.
 All too often, people have great dreams in high school and college but within a few years after graduation, these ideas gradually become a distant memory.
 I encourage everyone to do what ever you are good at and try to make your dreams a reality.
 What people do today represents the future of our great planet.
 Go out and do whatever you can do, to the best of your ability.

-Opinions It is important to have opinions, based on facts and known information, but one also be willing to change their opinion as new information is received.
+Opinions It is important to have opinions, based on facts and known information, but one also must be willing to change their opinion as new information is received.

 Is it wrong be judgmental?
 Further, should a person express unsolicited opinions to others?
 The fact is that everyone read more